 - The yield and price risks are shared between the landlord and the tenant.

 - Owners are paid in cash so they do not have to be involved in the cropping management decisions.

-- If the agreement includes base cash rent agreement with a bonus, FSA will consider the lease a cash rental agreement; therefore, all government payments would go to the tenant and not have to be divided.
+- If the agreement includes a base cash rent agreement with a bonus, FSA will consider the lease a cash rental agreement, so all government payments would go to the tenant and not have to be divided.

 Different types of flexible rental agreements